crojac/firespring/README.md

- Firespring demo applicication written using ExpressJS framework
+ Demo applicication written using ExpressJS framework

  Download and unpack.